 Can I Sleep Train Without Using Cry-It-Out?

 I get this question all the time from parents and the clear answer I give them is, YES.
-Because cry it out is not what you think it is or how it is portrayed to be by some people in the motherhood space.
-Let’s talk a little more about what cry it out really is and how it relates to sleep training.
+Because cry-it-out is not what you think it is or how it is portrayed to be by some people in the motherhood space.
+Let’s talk a little more about what cry-it-out really is and how it relates to sleep training.
+Teaching your baby to sleep independently without using cry-it-out methods is possible.

 SLEEP TRAINING VS. CRY IT OUT